 Designed around Scotland’s Year of Coasts & Waters 2020, a ten-metre high eco-friendly puppet will be unveiled at the festival.
 Created from recycled and natural products, ‘Storm’ will promote the importance of the environment and Scotland’s waters.
 After the puppet’s grand debut at Celtic Connections, ‘Storm’ will tour the country throughout the year.

 Nicknamed the ‘Dolphin Coast’, Moray Firth and the Banffshire Coast are prime locations to see bottlenose dolphins in their natural environment.
 The colony in Moray Firth is the most northerly on earth and the dolphins are among the largest too, averaging nearly four metres in length.
-Chanonry Point and the imposing military fortification at Fort George are also popular spots from which to spy dolphins from land, while chartered boat trips and wildlife cruises with DolphinSpirit Inverness take visitors on a memorable ride closer to the action.
+Chanonry Point and the imposing military fortification at Fort George are also popular spots from which to spy dolphins from land, while chartered boat trips and wildlife cruises with DolphinSpirit Inverness take you on a memorable ride closer to the action.

 Scotland is home to wonderfully diverse marine life and numerous ship wrecks that are fantastic for scuba diving.
 Nestled in the heart of the Orkney Islands, Scapa Flow is one of the largest sheltered anchorages in the world and is a graveyard of sunken ships.
 Explore the Sound of Mull with Lochaline Dive Centre or descend into the history of the Firth of Clyde on a Wreckspedition Dive Charter.
-Whether visitors are looking for day trips or even on-board accommodation on specialist dive boats, Scotland has a range of options to suit.
-The Puffin Dive Centre in Oban helps beginners discover the delights of scuba diving, while selected parts of the coasts of Berwickshire and the North West Highlands are designated snorkel trails, where visitors can catch a glimpse of everything from sea squirts and anemones to dolphins and whales.
+Whether you are looking for day trips or even on-board accommodation on specialist dive boats, Scotland has a range of options to suit.
+The Puffin Dive Centre in Oban helps beginners discover the delights of scuba diving, while selected parts of the coasts of Berwickshire and the North West Highlands are designated snorkel trails, where you can catch a glimpse of everything from sea squirts and anemones to dolphins and whales.

 The rivers of Scotland offer some of Britain’s most thrilling natural white water rafting, which can be experienced throughout the year by sports fans of all levels and experience.
-Calmer waters in the summer months are ideal for beginners, while challenging Grade 4 or 5 rafting follows the snow melts at the start of spring or following significant rainfall.
+Calmer waters in the summer months are ideal if you’re a beginner, while challenging Grade 4 or 5 rafting follows the snow melts at the start of spring or following significant rainfall.
 The River Findhorn in the Cairngorms National Park offers exceptional thrills and beautiful scenery, as the river descends 500ft over a distance of 18 miles.
 As one of Scotland’s last wild rivers, weather conditions often regulate which sections of the river can be accessed.
 The racing rapids of the River Tay are popular with thrill-seekers, while scheduled dam releases on the River Garry near Fort William provide highly graded waters between April and October.

 Scotland’s west coast is home to stunning scenery and an abundance of rich local culture, but perhaps lesser known is its enviable year-round cold surf conditions.
 Thurso, on the northerly tip of the Scottish mainland, is renowned for its waves, while the Isle of Tiree provides excellent surfing conditions and is home to the Tiree Wave Classic, one of Britain’s premier windsurfing competitions, which runs from 10 to 16 October in 2020.

 Scotland’s galleries are gearing up for a year of gigantic exhibitions, showcasing the works of some world-famous artists.
-Open until 16 February 2020 at the Scottish National Portrait Gallery, Scotland’s Photograph Album: The MacKinnon Collection, offers visitors a unique look into Scotland’s past.
+Open until 16 February 2020 at the Scottish National Portrait Gallery, Scotland’s Photograph Album: The MacKinnon Collection, offers a unique look into Scotland’s past.
 From the birth of photography until the 1940s, this free collection of striking photographs chronicles the country’s rich heritage and culture.

 After recently being named the UK’s top cultural and creative centre by the European Commission, Glasgow’s artistic buzz will be stronger than ever in 2020.
 Running from 24 April to 10 May, the Glasgow International Festival will present a host of new exhibitions and exciting commissions around the city, with this year’s theme surrounding the idea of human attention.

 Come savour the very best of modern beer culture and brewing creativity at the Edinburgh Craft Beer Festival.
 A world class line-up of breweries, headline music acts and Scotland’s finest street food will come together for three days of outrageous celebration in July.
-A range of day, evening and weekend tickets are available, starting from £42.50.